sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 It's super useful to have.
 If you come back to the US again you're all setup.
 If you travel you can get cash easy.
 If you want to buy stuff online it's great.

+Eric says that keeping your bank account open is also great for getting credit in the future.

 Some people want to close their account to avoid bank fees.
 Most banks (BoA, Chase, Wells Fargo) offer a _student account_ for 5 years from when you sign up.
 Bring your student ID card.
 They don't require any minimum activity other than some nominal balance.
 Some _savings_ accounts have fees.

 #### Starting Money
 You should bring money down to start with, it will help with deposits and first/last month rent.

 You may also want a simple way to access your funds in Canada without a huge fee.
 Note, xe.com will likely get you a better rate.
 But the following method is very flexible.
 This method worked out pretty well for Prashanth:

 1. Open a U.S Bank Account with your Canadian Bank (Prashanth used TD but recommend RBC, RBC has a US branch as well though none in California)
 2. Transfer some money to this account to last you for a few weeks in US
 3. Get a US Dollar Credit Card from Canada and use this for initial spending.
    If you are not eligible, you can ask your parents to open it for you and a get a credit card in your name.
 You can use this card until you have money in your US account.
 4. Open a US Bank account in either Chase, BOA, Wells Fargo.

 <section id="Money-Credit" />